Ducati is celebrating a century of Italian engineering the way only it can.

 Users place milk directly in a steel cup, which the machine heats via induction to produce both hot and cold foam.

-The flexibility supports lattes, cappuccinos, and other milk-based drinks, making for an unusual capability for a pod machine at any price point.
+The flexibility supports lattes, cappuccinos, and other milk-based drinks, an unusual capability for a pod machine at any price point.

 Pre-orders are open now, with shipping expected in October.